 View Advicenow guides

-About our charging pilot project
+About our charging for some guides

 Law for Life's Advicenow has started charging for some material in three of its guides.
 Most of the guide remains available for free on the website to everyone (just scroll down) but to access the full guide we ask those that can afford to, to pay.
 We have a discounted rate for anybody who recieves any household receives tax credits or state benefits (not including Child Benefit or the State Pension).